 Spring is just around the corner (unless you are reading this in the southern hemisphere, in which case, please ignore) and barbecue grills are soon going to be fired up.
 The Kobran Pesach, the Paschal lamb that was offered in the Spring festival of Passover needed a barbecue of its own.
-It had to be cooked over an open fire, as the Mishnah reminds us.
+It had to be cooked over an open fire, as the Mishnah on this page of Talmud reminds us.